Some effectivity results for primitive divisors of elliptic divisibility sequences: Preliminaries

 In order to prove that $B_n$ has a primitive divisor for all but finitely many terms, Silverman in \cite{silverman} and Cheon and Hahn in \cite{ChHa}, used a Theorem of Siegel that says

 for every $\nu\in M_K$, as is proved in \cite[Theorem IX.3.1]{arithmetic}.
-This result is not effective and then their results are not effective.
+This result is not effective and hence their results are not effective.
 We will use some results that tell us effectively how this limit goes to $0$.
-As we will show later, for the finite places we use the work of Stange in \cite{stange} and for the infinite places we will use the work of David in \cite{David}.
+As we will show later, for the finite places we will use some results on the formal group of the elliptic curve, and for the infinite places we will use the work of David in \cite{David}.
+The idea of using the result of David to study primitive divisors of elliptic divisibility sequences has been introduced, as far as we know, by Streng in \cite[Section 3]{EDSCM}.

+We conclude this section by showing that we can focus only on the case when $E$ is defined by a Weierstrass equation in short form and with integer coefficients.
+We will do that in Lemma \ref{lemma:cov}.
+In order to prove that lemma, we need the following.

+\begin{lemma} Let $E$ be an elliptic curve defined over $K$ by a Weierstrass equation with integer coefficients and let $P\in E(K)$.
+Let $\nu\in M_K^0$, $\p$ be the associated prime, and $p$ be the associated rational prime.
+There exists